-Are you worried you’re going to go bald?
-Today we’re looking at some of the confirmed signs that will lead to you losing your hair and going bald.
+Are you worried you’re going to lose your hair and are desperate to find out how do you know if you will go bald?
+To help you out, we’re looking at some of the confirmed signs that will lead to you losing your hair and going bald.
 Read on to find out what they are.

 We think it’s important that you visit a hair loss specialist or your GP to discuss your hair loss, once you’ve found the root of the problem you can then decide if you need to look into hair restoration treatments, or if something as simple as a lifestyle change could stop your hair loss.

 As mentioned above, male pattern baldness is a type of hair loss that is permanent and over time it can lead to baldness for some.
 It’s important to know the problem areas of male pattern baldness, this way you can monitor how severe your hair loss is.
 One of the best ways to tell if you are going to go bald is to look around at your family, it could be heredity.

 Almost everyone with male pattern baldness will start to lose their hair in the same manner.
 For most, the hairline will start to form into an ‘M’ shape as the hair recedes from the forehead.
 This happens as those hairs are the most sensitive to dihydrotestosterone (DHT), which is the primary chemical behind male pattern baldness.

 Assessing how do you know if you will go bald could be something you’ve put off, but over time, the middle of the ‘M’ shape can recede even further, leaving you with more of a horseshoe shape towards the back of the scalp.
 If you do nothing about your hair loss, over time the hair can continue to recede until the scalp is partially or completely bald.